capstone-projects-2024-fall/project-automated-plant-caregiver/documentation/docs/requirements/features-and-requirements.md

 - Capability to care of plants based on a set of data
   - Given calculations the sensors automatically take care of the plant with those settings
 - Register&Login (Save presets for plants)
+  -When a user makes an account for the first time they are taken through a guide on how to use the app If a user just logins in again the guide is skipped, however the guide is always available from the settings menu for the user to view.
   - Login info is saved to save preset data calculations for specific plants and can be reused so the user does not have to input the same calculations for multiple plants
   - Able to login from different devices and data is saved on the cloud
 - Customizable and AI calculations for specified plant